 Veterans Administration Benefits Available to veterans, their widowed spouses and the children of those who have lost their lives in service or who are totally disabled as a result thereof.
-Those eligible should contact the nearest Veterans Administration Regional Office well in advance of enrollment for assistance in securing benefits.
-Information regarding such benefits is available in the Office of Administrative Services.
+Prospective students should receive approval from an Educational Services Officer (ESO) or counselor within the Military Service prior to enrolling.
+Those eligible should contact the nearest Veterans Administration Regional Office well in advance of enrollment for assistance in securing benefits or visit U.S. Department of Veteran Affairs.
+Those needing more information regarding such benefits may contact the Office of Administrative Services by emailing oas@ozarks.edu, calling 479-979-1201 or visiting the OAS office within the Mabee Administration Building.